allobo49/SBB/README.md

 ### 6️⃣ Neural Networks

+In pursuit of higher accuracy levels, we have chosen to explore novel methodologies such as neural networks.
+This machine learning technique involves a series of steps, outlined as follows:

 **1. Label Encoding**

 The 'difficulty' labels are encoded using a LabelEncoder to convert them into numerical format, suitable for model training.